cwgillberg/cwgillberg/README.md

-- 👋 Hi, I’m Carl-William Gillberg.
-Computer Science Student and hobby developer
+- 👋 Hi, I’m Carl-William Gillberg
-- 👀 I'm interested in how IT can help us improve and how to use it in a healthy way
+- 👀 Interested in web design and development, programming and user experience
-- 🌱 I’m currently working on my bachelor's
+- 🌱 Working on my bachelor's degree at Karlstad University and projects in my free time
 - 📫 How to reach me:
      @: cwgillberg@gmail.com